 This was the house where Claire and Frank raised Brianna for twenty years!
 Of course, when you visit there will be signs of the 21st century about like modern cars etc but the houses in the area look very much the same.

 Another location in Outlander’s Boston is Kelvingrove Park.
 This gorgeous spot on the West End of the city was where Claire pushes Bree in her pram and gives money to the Bagpipe Busker on her way to medical school.

 This is easily accessible on foot from the University of Glasgow.
-Click here to find the exact bridge used in the series.

 The Glasgow Cathedral, or High Kirk of Glasgow, should be at the top of your list.
 It’s one of the top attractions in the city to visit and the history surrounding the area dates back 1,000 years!